AI-Enthusiast/EP_aStar/README.txt

 1. "cd" into the directory containing "main.py"
 2. Run the program by typing "python3 main.py [-file FILE]" (FILE delimiter is '\n') or
-2. Directly pass instructions to the program using any of the following commands.
+2. Directly pass instructions to the program using any of the following commands:
-usage: main.py [-h] [-setState STATE] [-randomizeState RANDOM]
+	usage: main.py [-h][-file FILE]
-               [-maxNodes MAXNODES] [-aStar A_STAR] [-beam BEAM]
-               [-print PRINT] [-file FILE]

 	optional arguments:
-  -h, --help            show this help message and exit -setState STATE       e.g. 'b12 345 678' or 'b12345678' or 'random' -randomizeState RANDOM
+  		-h, --help  show this help message and exit
-                        Sets number of random moves to create the random board -maxNodes MAXNODES    The max depth A* can visit -aStar A_STAR         Solves the puzzle A* style.
-Given a heuristic and a maxNodes
-  -beam BEAM            Solves the puzzle Beam style.
-Given k as a limit -print PRINT          Prints the current state of the puzzle -file FILE            The file to read commands from, is a csv
+		-file FILE  Read commands from txt file

 2b. example commandline inputs:
-	"python main.py -randomizeState 60 -aStar h2"
 	"python main.py -file test.txt"

 3. Once the commands are done executing you can directly interact with the program.

-EXTRA CREDIT:
+	Commands:
+		quit/q : to quit
+		file FILE : to read from specified file test : to run test file commands randomizeState N : where N is the number of moves random moves made.
+Default N = 42 maxNodes N : where N is the number of max nodes print/printState : to print the current state move DIRECTION : where DIRECTION is a codinal direction "up,down,left,right" solve astar H : where H is a heuristic function, "h1-h4" solve beam K : where K is the number of nodes to be considered at a time ttt PLAYER : to initialize a game of ttt where PLAYER is either 'X' or 'O', Default PLAYER = 'X' EXTRA CREDIT:
 1. Once all your commands have run and you are directly interacting with the script, input "ttt <player (either 'X' or 'O")>" to initiallize a game of ttt.
 2. You are playing against the computer